-- o All visitors and/or contractors must report to the Camp Leaders before entering camp. - o The visitor must sign in the Visitor Log detailing the reason for their visit and the time they arrive and leave. - o The visitor will be issued a Visitor Badge - o All Kids on Track visitors will be escorted around camp and will never be left alone or unsupervised with children. - o Any contractor appointed by the school will be the responsibility of Farleigh school, who should inform the Camp Manger if a contractor is working in an area used by Kids on Track. - o If a visitor and/or contractor has no reason to be on the Camp's premises, staff will escort them from the premises. - o If the visitor and/or contractor refuses to leave, staff will call the police.
-In such an event an Incident Record will be completed and the Camp Leaders will be immediately notified. - o As the Camp takes place within Farleigh school Kids on Track is aware that there will be other users of the site.
+- Any contractor appointed by the school will be the responsibility of Farleigh school, who should inform the Camp Manger if a contractor is working in an area used by Kids on Track. - If a visitor and/or contractor has no reason to be on the Camp's premises, staff will escort them from the premises. - If the visitor and/or contractor refuses to leave, staff will call the police.
+In such an event an Incident Record will be completed and the Camp Leaders will be immediately notified. - As the Camp takes place within Farleigh school Kids on Track is aware that there will be other users of the site.
 These may include: - Farleigh Staff - Families using the Farleigh facilities such as the swimming pool - Other clubs / activities taking place at the same time